dheerajshenoy/IMGV/README.md

     - Added note functionality
     - Changed session file format to json files for easy reading
     - Added dependency for rapidjson
+    - Show note modification status on the statusbar
+    - Markdown Highlighting support for the Note Widget

 - 07 Aug 2024